bitcoin-dev-project/bitcoiner-intro-to-rust/16_custom_serialization_and_generic_functions.md

 # Custom Serialization and Generic Functions

 So what we want to do is keep the amount's type in the `Output` struct as `Amount` and not an `f64`.
-Instead of storing it as an f64, we can add a custom field serialization attribute to serialize it as an `f64` type denominated in Bitcoin.
+Instead of storing it as an `f64`, we can add a custom field serialization attribute to serialize it as an `f64` type denominated in Bitcoin.

 Serde offers an attribute for custom serialization methods on a particular struct's fields.
 Here is the relevant documentation: https://serde.rs/field-attrs.html#serialize_with

 As the docs explain, we can implement a custom function that will be called to provide the serialization logic.
 However, that function must be *callable* as the following type: `fn<S>(&T, S) -> Result<S::Ok, S::Error> where S: Serializer`.

 Let's break this function signature down a bit.

 You may notice the unfamiliar `<S>` before the arguments and then a `where` clause after the return type.
 This is known as a **generic** function.
 The phrase `<S>` is what makes it generic and is called a **type parameter**.
-What this means is that throughout the body of the function, `S` stands for some type that implements the **Serializer** trait.
+What this means is that throughout the body of the function, `S` stands for some type that *implements* the **Serializer** trait.
 The `where` clause is sometimes more readable if there are a lot of different traits that the type is required to implement.
 However, this could also be written as `fn<S: Serializer>(&T, S) -> Result<S::Ok, S::Error>`.
 Finally, you'll notice the `&T` as the first function argument, which just means that argument is a reference to any generic type `T`.

 So let's try making the following modifications:
 1. Add the `serde serialize_with` attribute to the `amount` field of the `Output` struct